 The transmission of sexually explicit images, whether by email, text or video, is considered “sexting.”
 Generally, when two consenting adults use sexting together, it is not a crime.
 However, if a minor is involved, there can be serious criminal consequences.
-If you’re facing charges related to sexting, contact a lawyer, like a criminal lawyer from Richard J. Banta, P.C., for help immediately.
+If you’re facing charges related to sexting, contact a lawyer from Richard J. Banta, P.C., for help immediately.

 There can be more than one charge involved in sexting cases.
 If, for example, an adult sender receives a sexually explicit image of a minor, this constitutes possession of child pornography.
 This is charged as sexual exploitation of a child and is at least a Class 6 felony.